 “We truly believe that the success of a manager starts off with people starting at that entry-level position.
 We 100% promote from within the company,” he said, noting the turnover rate at Common Cents was 92% in 2024.

-While store manager positions and assistant managers have lower turnover compared to sales associate positions, retention is still the key to improving productivity and reducing costs, according to the NACS Talent Insights Dashboard.
+While store manager positions and assistant managers have lower turnover compared to sales associate positions, retention is still the key to improving productivity and reducing costs, according to the dashboard.
+During a recent NACS webinar, NACS Research Analyst Chris Wise shared metrics related to the benefits that help with employee retention, stressing the importance of investing in flexible scheduling, robust onboarding and creative benefits to help retain and grow the career path of store employees.

 Workforce consultant Bob Phibbs believes much of the turnover in any retail channel is self-fulfilling.
 “If you’re not going to train [employees] or pay them more, then you’ve got to settle for whatever you’ve got because you don’t give a darn,” said Phibbs, CEO, The Retail Doctor.
 “Maybe your store isn’t the newest, but you can certainly provide a better experience for the customers, and that starts with the people who are working there.”